Competitor Analysis Factors to Consider

 First off, figure out who your rivals are.
 In the Art of War, Sun Tzu says, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”

-Take your competitors’ presence — online as well as offline — into account.
+Take your competitors’ presence—online as well as offline—into account.
 Figure out if they’re a direct threat or perhaps a potential ally in the future.
-Any knowledge about online competitors could mean the difference between failure and success!
+Any knowledge derived about online competitors from the competitor research could mean the difference between failure and success!

 Do you want a spot at the top?
 Then, carve it out for yourselves with the help of marketing.
 Check out these competitor analysis tools for digital marketing!